Group Structure

 - National Asset JV D.A.C.

 In a decision issued in July 2009, Eurostat (the statistical office of the European Union) ruled that special purpose vehicles (SPVs) which were majority owned by private companies would be regarded as being outside of the government sector if they met a number of conditions.
 Among the conditions were that the SPVs were of temporary duration and were established for the sole purpose of addressing the financial crisis.
+This afforded the Agency similar accounting treatment to bank support schemes in other EU member states such as France and Germany.

 In order to avail of this accounting treatment, NAMA established an investment holding company – National Asset Management Agency Investment D.A.C. – which was majority-owned by private investors.
 51% of its shares was collectively owned by private companies and the remaining 49% were owned by NAMA.
 Under the shareholders’ agreement between NAMA and the private investors, NAMA exercised a veto over decisions taken by the company.
 Eurostat gave its approval to this structure in October 2009.